 - Personal Data Access Right – the right to know that we are processing your personal data and, in most circumstances, to have a copy of the personal data of yours that we hold.
 You can also ask other details such as what purpose we process your data for and how long we hold it.

-- Personal Data Correction Right – You have the right to request that we correct inaccurate data or complete incomplete data that we hold on you.
+- Personal Data Correction Right – You have the right to request that we correct inaccurate data or complete partial data that we hold on you.

-- Data Processing Objection Right – You have the right to object to us processing your data for (I) direct marketing purposes (ii) scientific or historical research or statistical purposes and (iii) purposes of profiling related to direct marketing or based on our legitimate interests or on the performance of a task in the public interest
+- Data Processing Objection Right – You have the right to object to us processing your data for (i) direct marketing purposes (ii) scientific or historical research or statistical purposes and (iii) purposes of profiling related to direct marketing or based on our legitimate interests and/or on the performance of a task in the public interest.

 Right to Withdraw Consent at any time

-Where we use your personal information based on your prior consent, such information about your health, or where you have given us permission to send you marketing communications by email, mobile messaging and by direct message on social media, you can withdraw your consent at any time by contacting us.
+Where we use your personal information based on your prior consent (such as information about your health, or where you have given us permission to send you marketing communications by email, mobile messaging and by direct message on social media), you can withdraw your consent at any time by contacting us.

 Breast Cancer Ireland takes your privacy seriously and takes every reasonable measure and precaution to protect and secure your personal data.
-We work hard to protect you and your information from unauthorised access, alteration, disclosure or destruction and have several layers of security measures in place, including –
+We work hard to protect you and your information from unauthorised access, alteration, disclosure or destruction, and so we have several layers of security measures in place, including:

-Cookies are widely used in order to make websites work, or to work more efficiently, and our site relies on cookies to optimize user experience and for features and services to function properly.
+Cookies are widely used in order to make websites work – or to work more efficiently.
+Our site relies on cookies to optimize the user experience and for features and services to function properly.

-If you have any complaints about how we handle your personal data, please contact us Breast Cancer Ireland, 123 St Stephens Green, Dublin 2 or on email@example.com so we can resolve the issue, where possible.
+If you have any complaints about how we handle your personal data, please contact us by letter at Breast Cancer Ireland, 123 St Stephen’s Green, Dublin 2, or email firstname.lastname@example.org so that we can resolve the issue, where possible.

 How we keep your information secure

-We take such measure as are appropriate to ensure the confidentiality, integrity and availability of systems, which are regularly independently tested and reviewed.
+We take such measures as are appropriate to ensure the confidentiality, integrity and availability of systems, which are regularly independently tested and reviewed.

 We may update this policy to reflect changes in how we use your information.
 You may wish to check this policy each time you provide Breast Cancer Ireland with your information.
 Where appropriate, we will provide you with notice of any significant changes to how we use your information.